-How long does it take to learn Self-Defense?
+How long does it take to learn C.O.B.R.A?

 That depends on where you train.
 If you enroll in a martial arts school, your goals and objectives are not that of a real-world self-defense program.
 That’s because martial arts schools have lots of traditional requirements, sport skills, techniques, and forms that are not self-defense oriented.
 In contrast, COBRA only teaches self-defense, so you can streamline your training.
 This is a more effective and efficient way to train.